Judes77850/Booki/README.txt

 Raleway Variable Font
 =====================

+This is the second project OC dev Web

 This download contains Raleway as both variable fonts and static fonts.

 Raleway is a variable font with this axis: